carlosMeira78/Cities_Geo_Location/README.md

 ## Checks

-Access [Postman] (chrome-extension://coohjcphdfgbiolnekdpbcijmhambjff/index.html) and execute the following comands:
+Access [Postman](chrome-extension://coohjcphdfgbiolnekdpbcijmhambjff/index.html) and execute the following comands:

 - To Find all the countries
 localhost:8080/countries